 Trying to be all things to all people

-In today’s competitive business landscape, ensuring your targeted data sales efforts are focused on the right leads is more important than ever.
+In today’s competitive business landscape, focusing your targeted data sales efforts on the right leads is more important than ever.
 However, trying to be all things to everyone is a recipe for disaster, as you’ll quickly discover that you don’t have the capacity or the resources to support everyone properly.

 What do they look like?